 Ikeda wrote: “With the outbreak of World War II, Casals continued his unbending opposition to Franco’s government and the German and Italian fascists who supported it.
 The Nazis alternately threatened and tried to appease him.”

 After World War II, Casals was surprised and saddened to learn that the allies, having deposed Hitler and Mussolini, chose to leave Franco in power.
-The United States government provided Franco with hundreds of millions of dollars in economic aid in return for the use of military bases in Spain.
+The United States government provided Franco with hundreds of millions of dollars in economic aid in return for permission to place its military bases in Spain.
 Casals refused to perform in any country that recognized Franco.

-When the violinist, Alexander Schneider couldn’t convince Casals to break his musical silence, he proposed that an international Bach Festival to commemorate the 200th anniversary of the composer’s birth of the composer’s music be held in Prades in 1950.
+When the violinist, Alexander Schneider couldn’t convince Casals to break his musical silence, he proposed that an international Bach Festival be held in Prades to commemorate the 200th anniversary of the composer’s birth in 1950.
 Casals agreed to participate on condition that all proceeds were to go to a refugee hospital in nearby Perpignan.
 The annual Prades festival is sill in existence today.